docker/docs/opensource/index.md

 offer feedback, questions, edits, or new content, you help us, the projects you work on, and the larger Docker community.

-We welcome your particpation to help make the documentation better!
+We welcome your participation to help make the documentation better!

 > Looking for the open source Moby project?
 >